htuzel/PreparedaCode/README.md

 ## Notes

-- Ensure the file paths in `source_files.txt` point to valid, existing files.
+- Ensure the file paths in `source_files.txt` point to valid, existing files or directories.
+- If a directory path is provided, all files within that directory (including subdirectories) will be recursively processed.
-- Lines in `source_files.txt` that are empty or point to non-existent files will be skipped.
+- Lines in `source_files.txt` that are empty or point to non-existent files/directories will be skipped.

 This script makes it easy to consolidate multiple files into a single, LLM-friendly format. 🚀